 The data QC and processing software used at ExploreGeo is written in house so that we get exactly what we want and at the same time have a good understanding of how it works.
 The software is designed and written by geophysicists for geophysicists.
-There is a strong focus on QC and processing rather than display of the data, something we find the Golden Software suite of tools do very well.
+The ExploreGeo office uses Linux workstations so all the routines now run under both Linux (Ubuntu) and Windows.
+There is a strong focus on QC and processing rather than display of the data, something we find the Golden Software suite of tools do very well in Windows and QGis and Paraview do in Linux.
 There is a specialist software tool for each of the different methods we commonly use.
 These are all held together by a central database engine program DBaseO which handles operations which are generic to all methods.

 Some of these software have been made commercially available.
 These include: